top of page

 • Pulling a gun out during an altercation, then discharging the weapon.
 Even if the shot was meant as a warning, it could still qualify as aggravated assault.

+Regardless of the specific charges in question, having a criminal defense attorney on your side can mean the difference between freedom and jail.
 As an experienced criminal defense attorney, Attorney Clarke will vigorously defend you against allegations of assault crimes.
-To learn more about the services we offer and how we can best serve you and your specific legal needs, contact us today.
+To learn more about the services we offer and how we can best serve you and your specific criminal defense needs, contact us today at 615-796-6299 or fill out our online form.